 7. Economics of ultra-low emission Coal-fired power plants

-Advances of Ultra-Low Emission Control Technologies for Coal-Fired Power Plants discusses the emissions standards of dust, SO2, NOx and mercury pollution throughout the world and presents the key technologies available to control emissions in coal-fired power plants.
-The practical effects of ultra-low emissions projects are also presented to ensure the reader is aware of all related implications on the plants, with emphasis placed on 300MW subcritical, 600MW subcritical, 660MW supercritical and 1000MW ultra-supercritical coal-fired units.
-The influence of different pollutant control units such as wet electrostatic precipitator, desulfurization equipment and electrostatic precipitator are also analysed, and the pollutant levels before and after the retrofitted ultra-low emissions are compared throughout.
+Advances in Ultra-low Emission Control Technologies for Coal-Fired Power Plants discusses the emissions standards of dust, SO2, NOx and mercury pollution, also presenting the key technologies available to control emissions in coal-fired power plants.
+The practical effects of ultra-low emissions projects included help the reader understand related implications in plants.
+Emphasis is placed on 300MW subcritical, 600MW subcritical, 660MW supercritical and 1000MW ultra-supercritical coal-fired units.
+The influence of different pollutant control units, such as wet electrostatic precipitator, desulfurization equipment and the electrostatic precipitator are also analyzed, and the pollutant levels before and after retrofitted ultra-low emissions are compared throughout.

-- Analyses the environmental and economic effects of these technologies
+- Analyzes the environmental and economic effects of these technologies

 Thermal Energy Engineers, researchers, students and professionals; mechanical and chemical engineering students and researchers; environmental engineers; environmental protection companies and policy makers; Power generation operators and R&D companies

 - Woodhead Publishing